About FTP and Dropbox

-- It does not have any limit to add cloud drives to MultCloud.
-For instance, for one MultCloud account, it supports adding unlimited cloud drives to it.
+- It does not have any limit to adding cloud drives to MultCloud.
+For instance, for one MultCloud account, you can add unlimited cloud drives to it.

 - It supports closing the page and even turns off the computer while the transfer process is running.